atthakasem/dockerized-laravel/README.md

 Make sure to **clone this project into a WSL directory** for vastly improved performance.
 Then, inside the project's root directory:

-1. Install Coma, the container manager, by creating a symlink:
+1. Install Coma, the container manager:
-`./coma link`
+`./coma install`

 2. Run coma's setup script:
 `coma setup`